 NPM to NPG

-In addition to the perception that doing good science in the program/policy space necessarily involves doing RCTs (and the associated perception that this is hard), another important factor that comes into play as organizations grapple with the challenges of finding more innovative ways to solve complex problems involves the evolution of ideas around styles of governance.
-It’s instructive to examine how governance and policymaking have changed over time because it enables us to better understand where policymaking is going in the future, and this will inform a discussion of the kinds of tools that may be appropriate to support a real expansion of innovation in policy design, synthesis and evaluation.
+In addition to the perception that doing good science in the program/policy space necessarily involves RCTs (and the associated perception that this is hard), another important factor that comes into play as organizations grapple with the challenges of finding more innovative ways to solve complex problems involves the evolution of ideas around styles of governance.
+These styles have changed over time and it's instructive to look specifically at how they've changes because this will enable us to better understand where governance may be going in the future.
+Examining the evolution of governance will also inform a discussion of the kinds of tools that may be appropriate to support a real expansion of innovation in policy design, synthesis and evaluation.

 The philosophy and style of democratic public governance has shifted significantly over the last century.
 There have been three clearly distinguishable stages in this evolution.

-As was alluded to above, NPM is still prevalent in some contexts.
-In reality, what we find in practice is often a mixture of administrative styles, where demarcations among defining elements of different approaches exist along a continuum.
+What we find in the real world is often a mixture of administrative styles, where demarcations among defining elements of different approaches exist along a continuum.
 But, on average, a new third wave of public governance reform has been emerging over the last 15 years.
 In a highly cited and influential article, Osborne (2006) called this approach the New Public Governance (NPG).
 At its core, NPG evolves away from the market-orientation of NPM, toward pluralist foundations, where multiple inter-dependent actors contribute to policy synthesis and the delivery of public services, and where multiple processes inform the policymaking system.
 NPG focuses on inter-organizational relationships based on trust and relational capital, as well as service effectiveness and outcomes (Osborne, 2006).
 The NPG embodies a new era of collaborative policymaking, and its philosophes, principles and methods are now slowly but surely penetrating into both government and non-government alike.